robertmccallnz/auto-annotated-portfolio/content/pages/index.md

       I’m a developer, digital artist, AI consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This is my info—I’m sharing it all to impress you with all the hard work I’ve done in the past few months.
+      This is my info — I’m sharing it all to impress you with all the hard work I’ve done in the past few months.
 Once you’re impressed, you can contact me for a chat, and hire me for your project.
     styles: